 Recently I had a therapy client who had been in her school when it was on lockdown after a shooting nearby.
 She was having difficulty sleeping and barely eating.
 Her parents weren’t sure how to help her and didn’t feel like they could honestly say to her, “Don’t worry, you’re safe, you’ll always be okay.”
 We started to make a list of the people in charge of keeping her safe—her parents, her teachers, the police and firefighters, her dog, me, her aunts and uncles… the list was long.
 Then we drew a picture of her, and of all of her protectors surrounding her.
 By the end, the paper was crowded with her pictures, a testament to the layers of safety created by those charged with keeping her safe.
 So while we can’t guarantee our kids’ safety, we can remind them how many people love them and are looking out for them.

 - Help them realize how strong and capable they are.

 When you see your child make a smart, safe choice, point it out to them!
 When they remember to wear their bike helmet, take your hand when entering a crowded space, or approach a strange dog carefully, take note of this and point it out to them.
 Let them know that they are capable of making safe choices and being aware of their surroundings.
 Kids will feel empowered to know that they have the skills and inherent knowledge to stay safe in a not-so-safe world.

 - Recognize when they need professional help.

 If your child is repeatedly expressing that they feel unsafe and are unable to be soothed, or if these feelings are impacting their sleep, or ability to learn at school, it’s probably time to seek professional help.
-The professionals at Parents Place can offer parent consultations and child therapy.
-They can partner with you determine how to best support your child and help your child develop tools to manage their anxiety.
+The professionals at The Center for Children and Youth can offer parent consultations and child therapy.
+They can partner with you to determine how to best support your child and help your child develop tools to manage their anxiety.

 Alyse Clayman, LCSW, provides consultation and therapy to families and children of all ages.